n0-ware/book-of-n0ware/Knowledge Base/Linux Fundamentals/03 Reading File Contents.md

 ## head

 The `head` command prints the top `N` lines of a file, specified with the `-n` flag.
-It defaults to the first ten lines witout an argument.
+It defaults to the first ten lines without an argument.
 For example.

 ```
 linux@linux:~$head -n 3 file.txt